richardschoen/howtostuff/installpythonfastapi.md

 ```

-## Running Your App from the SSH/Bash Command Line
+## Running Your App from the IBM i SSH/Bash Command Line

 ```
 cd /pythonfastapi